CodeIgniter-Chinese/codeigniter4-user-guide/source/incoming/filters.rst

 self-explanatory here, but 'cli' would apply to all requests that were run from the command line, while 'ajax' would apply to every AJAX request.

+.. note:: The AJAX requests depends on the ``X-Requested-With`` header, which in some cases is not sent by default in XHR requests via JavaScript (i.e. fetch).
+See the :doc:`AJAX Requests </general/ajax>` section on how to avoid this problem.

 $filters
 ========

 This property is an array of filter aliases.
-For each alias you can specify before and after arrays that contain a list of URI patterns that filter should apply to::
+For each alias, you can specify before and after arrays that contain a list of URI patterns that filter should apply to::

     public filters = [